brightooon/voice/README.md

 > start Telegram or open Spotify
 2. Open Webbrowser
 > start Youtube or open Google
-3. Open calculator
+3. Open Calculator
 > start calculator, try one plus one
 4. Check time
 > What's the time now
-5. Check weather
+5. Check Weather
 > What's the weather today, in Los Angeles
-6. Check location
+6. Check Location
 > Where's UCLA
+7. Abstract Information from Wikipedia
+> Check UCLA on Wikipedia

 APIs are used, such as wolframalpha, openweathermap, twilio,...